How can we make sure a fabric is free of chemicals of concern?

 What does it mean for a fabric to be Oeko-Tex certified?

-The goal of Oeko-Tex fabric safety standard is to ensure that fabrics pose no risk to human health.
+The goal of Oeko-Tex 100 fabric safety standard is to ensure that fabrics pose no risk to human health.
+(Oeko-Tex is the non-profit body that promulgates standards, of which 100 is one.)

-The Oeko-Tex Standard, in use since 1992, prohibits the same long list of chemicals that GOTS prohibits; but Oeko-Tex addresses nothing else about the production steps.
+The Oeko-Tex 100 Standard, in use since 1992, prohibits a long list of chemicals similar to but not identical to the list that GOTS prohibits; but Oeko-Tex addresses nothing else about the production steps.
 For example, wastewater treatment is not required, nor are workers rights addressed.
 It is NOT an organic certification and products bearing this mark are not necessarily made from organically grown fibers – or from natural fibers at all.
 Plastic yarn (polyester, nylon, acrylic) is permitted.
 Oeko-Tex is only concerned with the safety of the final product.

 The Oeko-Tex 100 certification does emphasize thorough testing for a lengthy list of chemicals which are known or suspected to harm health, including lead, antimony, arsenic, phthalates, pesticides, and chlorinated phenols.
-The official table of limits for tested chemicals may be found on the Oeko-Tex website (LINK).
-Specifically banned are:
+The official table of limits for tested chemicals may be found on the Oeko-Tex website.

-Oeko-Tex certified fabrics are required to have a skin friendly pH.
+Oeko-Tex 100 certified fabrics are required to have a skin friendly pH.
 If you remember your high school chemistry, pH is the indication of the level of acidity or base (salt).
-Skin's natural pH is a tad acidic, and when it's eroded your defenses are down, leaving you vulnerable to bacteria, moisture loss, and irritation.
+Skin's natural pH is a tad acidic, and when it's eroded, your defenses are weakened, leaving you vulnerable to bacteria, moisture loss, and irritation.